lmorchard/rust-play/README.md

-Nothing special here, just me typing in code from The Rust Programming Language book and messing with it.
+Nothing special here, just me typing in code from various Rust books and things.
 This is in a git repo mainly so I can share it between my own computers.